NIR API Documentation#

 A graph of computational nodes and identity edges.

-- static from_list(*nodes: NIRNode) NIRGraph #
+- static from_list(*nodes: NIRNode, type_check: bool = True) NIRGraph #

 Create a sequential graph from a list of nodes by labelling them after indices.